 Needless to say, this map is physically huge.
 My working Illustrator file was a massive 144 inches wide by 88 inches deep and posters are half that size – the smallest they can be and still retain good legibility.
 So why did I make the map so big and insanely detailed?
 Why was it important that the individual states retain their actual shape?
 Because I’m also making posters of individual states and regions.

 And yes, there are posters for sale!
-Check out both the USA map and the individual state maps in my brand new secure on-line store.Highways of the USA in the store
+Check out both the USA map and the individual state maps in my secure on-line store.Highways of the USA in the store

 My original Eisenhower Interstate System in the Style of H.C.
 Beck’s London Underground Diagram is one of my most successful pieces of design, with almost 85,000 views on Flickr, countless posters sold, and inclusion in the excellent book Mapping America: Exploring the Continent (highly recommended for map geeks!).